Why Yama

 1. Highest leverage

 Simply put, Yama outcompetes not just other stablecoins, but also lending protocols in general.
-It provides the highest leverage on GLP (17x) with plans for more collateral.
+It provides very high leverage on GLP (17x) with plans for more collateral.
 This amount of leverage is possible because of its fast liquidations and the fact that it's the first protocol to allow users to lend stablecoin liquidity directly to the protocol.

-This means that given the same leverage multiple (e.g. 3x), it's safer to leverage up on Yama than competing protocols with lower maximum leverage, as the margin of safety is larger for Yama.
+This means that given the same leverage multiple (e.g. 3x) and assuming the other risk parameters are the same, it's safer to leverage up on Yama than competing protocols with lower maximum leverage, as the margin of safety is larger for Yama.
+This reduces risk of liquidations in times of volatility.

 2. Sustainable, incentive-aligned stablecoin yield